-Michael Miller is the Director and Bibliographer of the Germans from Russia Heritage Collection as well as a member of the faculty and staff at the North Dakota State University Libraries since 1967.
+Michael Miller is Emeritus Director of the Germans from Russia Heritage Collection.
+Michael retired from NDSU on December 1, 2022, after 55 years and 5 months as a staff member at North Dakota State University Libraries.

 Researching the Germans from Russia: Annotated Bibliography of the Germans from Russia Heritage Collection, was compiled by Michael Miller, published by the North Dakota State Institute of Regional Studies, 1987.
 Miller's higher education degrees are Bachelor of Science, (English, Journalism, Library Science) Valley City State University, Valley City, ND; Master of Science andMaster of Education, (Library/ Media Education, Secondary Education) University of North Dakota, Grand Forks.
 Miller attended elementary and secondary schools in Strasburg, in south central North Dakota.